acntech/reinforcement-learning-workshop/README.md

 ### Setup

-An AWS Image is created for this workshop is is setup to start a docker with the reinforcement learning environment and automatically launch jupyter notebook on port 8888.
+An AWS Image is used to create a docker container with the reinforcement learning environment, and automatically launch a Jupyter Notebook on port 8888.
 To access this notebook, a link is generated with the corresponding IP, port and token.

 ### Steps to launch instances for the WS